 The Vitality Railway End consists of a single tier of blue seating.

 Up behind the very back row of the Vitality Railway End is an electronic scoreboard which can be easily seen by fans in the other sides of Edgeley Park.
 Fans get from one side of the Vitality Railway End to the other via a footpath behind the very back row of the seating area.

 Your view from inside this stand is perfectly clear, and the reason why is because there is no roof overhead.

 The stand does have windshields at either end and a tall blue back wall, but with no overhead protection you will feel all the wind and all the rain if it is present on a matchday.

-The Popular Side consists of a single tier of entirely blue seating.
+The Together Family Stand consists of a single tier of entirely blue seating.